lacanoid/pgddl/ROADMAP.md

 Querying pg_catalog can turn out to be quite complicated for a somewhat casual SQL user.
 This project attempts to collect many SQL snippets made over the years into a coherent extension.

-This will hopefully help to keep relevant SQL code for these thing in one place.
+This will hopefully help to keep relevant SQL code for these things in one place.

 Tasks
 -----